CAIT demands ban on Amazon's e-commerce operations in India | Law-Order

-Traders' body CAIT on Thursday demanded that the government to impose a ban on Amazon's e-commerce portal and its operations in India, accusing the global e-tailing giant of indulging in predatory pricing, deep discounting and inventory control.
+Traders' body CAIT on Thursday urged the government to impose a ban on Amazon's e-commerce portal and its operations in India, accusing the global e-tailing giant of indulging in predatory pricing, deep discounting and inventory control.

 Addressing a press conference, CAIT Secretary-General Praveen Khandelwal demanded an ''immediate ban on Amazon's portal and its operations in India'' and an investigation against the company in a time-bound manner.